xpladev/docs/content/en/develop/develop/core-modules/evm.md

 {{< alert >}}
 **Note**

-XPLA Chain's evm module inherits from Evmos's [`evm`](https://docs.evmos.org/protocol/modules/evm) module.
-This document is a stub and covers mainly important XPLA Chain-specific notes about how it is used.
+CONX Chain's evm module inherits from Evmos's [`evm`](https://docs.evmos.org/protocol/modules/evm) module.
+This document is a stub and covers mainly important CONX Chain-specific notes about how it is used.
 {{< /alert >}}

 This document defines the specification of the Ethereum Virtual Machine (EVM) as a Cosmos SDK module.